cruiten/Voron-Related/CANbus/Documentation/SB2040_CAN/install_configure_can.md

 	```
 	 If you used `vi` then save the file by hitting the `Escape` key, followed by `:wq`, followed by the `return` key.
 - Safely restart the printer

+**NOTE**: Please remember that in order for the CAN network to be visible on the RPi, it must have at least one connected CAN node.
+In my case that requirement is fulfilled by connecting the UTOC-1 to the RPi with a USB-C cable.

+Good command to see CAN network details: `ip -details -statistics link show can0`

 ---
 #### Update Klipper printer configuration